sagemathinc/cocalc-doc/source/sagews.rst

      ways to solve `differential equations in SageMath <http://doc.sagemath.org/html/en/reference/calculus/sage/calculus/desolvers.html>`_

-.. index:: Sage Worksheet; lifetime of definitions
+.. index:: Sage Worksheets; lifetime of definitions

 How Long are Definitions Stored in a Sage Worksheet?
 =====================================================